Cambridge-Hands-On-Science/Experiments/Experiments/Other/Outdoors.md

 **Read before doing any experiment outside** -

-Last initially checked on 2024-07-09 by Peter Methley (pm631@cam.ac.uk) and double-checked on
+Last initially checked on 2024-07-09 by Peter Methley (pm631@cam.ac.uk) and double-checked on 2024-07-09 by Timothy Wong (chw55@cam.ac.uk)

 ## Tags